Timeline - Boston Marathon bombing suspect captured

 * Thursday night around 10:20 p.m.

-- Media cited authorities as saying the pair staged a robbery at a convenience store at the Massachusetts Institute of Technology campus in Cambridge, Massachusetts, but state police said later they were not the ones who robbed the store.
+- Media cited authorities as saying the pair staged a robbery at a convenience store at the Massachusetts Institute of Technology campus, but state police said later they were not the ones who robbed the store.

 * 10:30 p.m.

-- Police discover MIT campus police officer Sean Collier, 26, shot multiple times in his car.
-He was taken to Massachusetts General Hospital and pronounced dead.
-Collier was shot in his car on a Cambridge street corner, Boston Police Chief Edward Davis said, describing the crime as a "vicious assassination."
+- Police discover MIT campus police officer Sean Collier, 26, shot multiple times in his car in an apparent confrontation with the suspects.
+He was transported to Massachusetts General Hospital and pronounced dead.

 * Shortly after 10:30 p.m.

-- Police say the two brothers hijack a car and abduct its owner for about a half hour, forcing him to withdraw money from an ATM before releasing him at a gas station where a security camera captures an image of someone who appears to be Dzhokhar Tsarnaev.
-Police track the car's movements using the captive owner's cell phone, and say the two suspects tell him they bombed the marathon, the Watertown police chief told CNN.
+- Police say the two brothers hijack a car and abduct its owner for about a half hour before releasing him at a gas station where a security camera captures an image of someone who appears to be Dzhokhar Tsarnaev.

-Police track the car as it heads to the Boston suburb of Watertown.
+Police chase the car into the Boston suburb of Watertown.
+During the chase, the suspects throw explosives from the car and exchange gunfire with police.

-Police confront the suspects on a Watertown street.
-The suspects fire guns and hurl improvised explosives including another pressure cooker bomb and several pipe bombs.
-More than 200 rounds were fired over about five to 10 minutes, Watertown police said.
 A transit police officer is hurt in the shootout.

-Tamerlan Tsarnaev walks toward police, firing until he runs out of ammunition, according to the police chief's account.
-He is tackled by police officers, who try to handcuff him in the street.
-Dzhokhar Tsarnaev drives toward the police officers, who scatter.
-The vehicle hits the older brother, dragging him a short way down the street.
+Witnesses report hearing dozens of gunshots.

-Tamerlan Tsarnaev is transported to Beth Israel Deaconess Medical Center and later pronounced dead.
+Tamerlan Tsarnaev is hit during the shootout.
+He is taken into custody, transported to Beth Israel Deaconess Medical Centre and later pronounced dead.

 - A huge manhunt is launched for the second suspect and hundreds of police officers and FBI agents descend on Watertown.